nhphuong91/Linux/nvidiaDriverInstallation/READMEtext.txt

      have the same stereo setting.
 See the Stereo X configuration option for instructions on how to set the stereo X option.

-  3. The Frame Lock server (master) display device must be on a GPU on the primary connector connected to a Quadro G-Sync II device.
-This restriction does not apply to Quadro Sync devices with four Sync connectors.

-  4. If connecting a single GPU to a Quadro G-Sync II device, the primary connector must be used.
-On a Quadro Sync device with four Sync connectors, any connector may be used.

-  5. In configurations with more than one display device per GPU, we recommend enabling Frame Lock on all display devices on those GPUs.
+  3. In configurations with more than one display device per GPU, we recommend enabling Frame Lock on all display devices on those GPUs.

-  6. Virtual terminal switching or mode switching will disable Frame Lock on the display device.
+  4. Virtual terminal switching or mode switching will disable Frame Lock on the display device.
 Note that the glXQueryFrameCountNV entry point (provided by the GLX_NV_swap_group extension) will only provide incrementing numbers while Frame Lock is enabled.
 Therefore, applications